bekk/bekk-christmas/post/kotlin/kotlinconf-day-2.md

 image: >-
   https://upload.wikimedia.org/wikipedia/commons/6/61/Tivoli_Copenhagen_night.jpg
 ingress: >-
-  KotlinConf 2019 is over. :cry: Two fantastic days of talks, confersations and conversations.
+  KotlinConf 2019 is over.
+Two fantastic days of talks, confersations, conversations and more.
 Here are some of the highlights from day 2.
 links:
   - title: 'Day 2 talks '
     url: 'https://kotlinconf.com/talks/6-dec'